shafala/fiscal-and-environmental-analysis/README.md

 # Statistical Analysis: Fiscal Policy & CO₂ Emissions

-This repository contains two statistical reports prepared in Excel as part of an academic research project in applied economics.
+This repository contains two statistical reports prepared in Excel as part of an academic project in statistics.

 ## 📊 Report 1: Deficits, Discipline, and Design
 **A Statistical Comparison of UK and Luxembourg Fiscal Policy (2007–2022)**